ragouradja/PATHOS/README.md

 If you use PATHOS in your research, please cite:

-Radjasandirane, R., Cretin, G., Diharce, J., de Brevern, A. G., & Gelly, J. C. (2025).
-PATHOS: Predicting Variant Pathogenicity by Combining Protein Language Models and Biological Features. medRxiv, 2025-12.
+Radjasandirane, R., Cretin, G., Diharce, J., de Brevern, A. G., & Gelly, J. C. (2026).
+PATHOS: Predicting Variant Pathogenicity by Combining Protein Language Models and Biological Features.
+Artificial Intelligence in the Life Sciences, 100165.

 ## Contact